Caleb Sage Hendrickson

 Faith, Morality, and the Law, Fall 2013 (Cathleen Kaveny)

-"The Demonic Arts & The Politics of Resistance: Discerning the Spirits of Visual Culture with Paul Tillich."
-Annual Meeting of the American Academy of Religion, held in Boston, November 2017.
+"The Demonic Arts & The Politics of Critique: Discerning the Spirits of Visual Culture with Paul Tillich."
+Annual Meeting of the American Academy of Religion.
+Boston, November 2017.

-“Theology of the Cross: The Past and Present of God’s Death.”
-University of Chicago and Notre Dame Joint Graduate Conference: Theology, Ethics, and the Death of God, held at the University of Chicago, October 2016.
+“Theology of the Cross: The Past and Present of God’s Death” (on Eberhard Jüngel's theology of the cross).
+University of Chicago and Notre Dame Joint Graduate Conference: Theology, Ethics, and the Death of God.
+University of Chicago, October 2016.

-- “The Neighbor between Rosenzweig and Lacan.”
-Psychology and the Other conference, held at Lesley University, Cambridge, Mass., October 2011.
+- “Rosenzweig, the Neighbor, and the Death Drive.”
+Psychology and the Other conference.
+Lesley University, Cambridge, Mass., October 2011.